Circularity of Thermodynamical Material Networks: Indicators, Examples, and Algorithms: Indicators and Algorithms

-Let $c^k_{i,j}$ be the $k$-th compartment through which the material moves from compartment $i$ to compartment $j$. \begin{definition}[Thermodynamical material network] A \emph{thermodynamical material network} (TMN) is a set $\mathcal{N}$ of connected thermodynamic compartments, that is,
+Let $c^k_{i,j}$ be the $k$-th thermodynamic compartment through which the material moves from compartment $i$ to compartment $j$.
+The compartment $c^k_{i,j}$ is contained inside and indicated with a \emph{control surface} in line with the design approach of thermodynamic cycles, e.g., the Rankine cycle \cite{kaminski2017introduction}. \begin{definition}[Thermodynamical material network] A \emph{thermodynamical material network} (TMN) is a set $\mathcal{N}$ of connected thermodynamic compartments, that is,

-which transport, store and transform a target material and whose modeling is based on compartmental dynamical thermodynamics \cite{zocco2021thermodynamical,haddad2019dynamical}. \end{definition}
+which transport, store, use, and transform a target material.
+Each compartment is indicated by a \emph{control surface} and it is modeled using \emph{dynamical systems} derived from a mass balance and/or at least one of the laws of \emph{thermodynamics} \cite{haddad2019dynamical}. \end{definition}